weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 ## What is Hierarchical Navigable Small World (HNSW)

 Hierarchical Navigable Small World (HNSW) is an algorithm that works on multi-layered graphs.
 It is also an index type, and refers to vector indexes that are created using the HNSW algorithm.
-HNSW indexes provide benefits of very fast queries, but they are more costly when it comes to the building process (adding data with vectors).
+HNSW indexes enable very fast queries, but rebuilding the index when you add new vectors can be resource intensive.

 Weaviate's `hnsw` index is a [custom implementation](../more-resources/faq.md#q-does-weaviate-use-hnswlib) of the Hierarchical Navigable Small World ([HNSW](https://arxiv.org/abs/1603.09320)) algorithm that offers full [CRUD-support](https://db-engines.com/en/blog_post/87).